PlatONnetwork/docs/docs/PlatON经济方案.md

 - To prevent malicious delegation attacks, there is a minimum LAT limit for a single delegation.
 - LAT commissioned enters the next epoch and starts to lock.
 LAT commissioned does not actively redeem.
 LAT commissioned will continue to be locked.
 The system does not support the automatic redemption function.
 At the same time, only when a complete epoch is locked will it participate in sharing node revenue.

 - Once the alternative validator candidate applies for withdrawal or is withdrawn by the system, he cannot continue to delegate.
-The original entrusted LAT will be unlocked, and users need to actively redeem the entrusted LAT.
+Users need to actively redeem the entrusted LAT.

 ##### Delegated award